MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-cloudera.md

 # Install R Server 9.1.0 on the Cloudera distribution of Apache Hadoop (CDH)

 Microsoft R Server installation on CDH is enhanced in 9.1.0.
-If you have previous experience installing R Server on CDH, please review installation instructions for the current release to use the new workflow.
+If you have prior experience installing R Server on CDH, please review our updated installation instructions to learn about the new workflow.

-## Recommended operating systems
+## Feature installation restrictions

+R Server includes two packages, `MicrosoftML` and `mrsdeploy`, that either cannot be included in the parcel, or included only if the underlying operating system is a specific platform and version.

-The parcel generator script can optionally include the MicrosoftML package if the underlying operating system is CentOS/RHEL 7.x.
-On Ubuntu or SLES, the parcel generator script excludes MicrosoftML.
++ `MicrosoftML` can be included in the parcel if the underlying operating system is CentOS/RHEL 7.x.

++ `mrsdeploy` cannot be included in the parcel at all.

+The workaround is to perform a manual installation of individual packages.
+For instructions, see TBD.

 ## See Also